lightmeterio/ControlCenter/cli_usage.md

   -importonly
     	Only import existing logs, exiting immediately, without running the full application.
   -listen string
-    	Network address to listen to (default ":8080") -log_format string
+    	Network Address to listen to (default ":8080") -log_format string
     	Expected log format from external sources (like logstash, etc.) (default "default") -log_starting_year int
     	Value to be used as initial year when it cannot be obtained from the Postfix logs.
 Defaults to the current year.
-Requires -stdin.
+Requires -stdin or -socket
+  -logs_socket string
+    	Receive logs via a Socket.
+E.g. unix=/tmp/lightemter.sock or tcp=localhost:9999
+  -logs_use_rsync
-  -migrate_down_to_database string
+    	Log directory is updated by rsync -migrate_down_to_database string
     	Database name only for migration -migrate_down_to_only